 In the final analysis, there are no degrees of judgment.
 You’re either in or out, dead or alive, a sheep or a goat.
 There are no half-goats or half-sheep or zombies in the kingdom of God.

 So what does Jesus mean when he says, “the one who does not know and does things deserving punishment will be beaten with few blows”?
 Does he mean that some of the sheep are going to be taken aside and given a quick beating before being admitted into heaven?
 Does he mean some of the goats will be given fire extinguishers for their trip to hell?

 Okay, I’m being facetious again.
-But I can’t help it because I have heard all sorts of silly sermons about proportional punishments and greater judgments based on this one scripture.
+But I can’t help it because I have heard all sorts of silly sermons about proportional punishments and greater judgments.
 I’ve heard smart people say dumb things like, “God judges us according to our knowledge of sin.”
 No he doesn’t.
 That’s the old covenant.
 In the new God does not judge us according to sin at all, but according to Jesus.

 Brennan Manning used to say:

 I am now utterly convinced that on Judgment Day the Lord Jesus is going to ask each of us one question and only one question: “Did you believe that I loved you?”

 The ultimate question we must ask ourselves is not Have I done good or bad? or Have I balanced my bad deeds with good deeds?
 The ultimate question we must ask is, What have I done with Jesus?